CO^3: Cooperative Unsupervised 3D Representation Learning for Autonomous Driving: Implementation Details

 \textbf{Other Pre-training Settings.} To accelerate the pre-training process, we utilize the ``repeated dataset'' in MMDetection3D and the schedule is set to 10 epochs, which equals to 20 epochs without ``repeated dataset''.
 Thus the number 20 for training epochs in Table \ref{table: implementation details} is tilt.

 \textbf{Other Fine-tuning Settings.} Batch size settings for different detectors on different datasets are shown in Table \ref{table: batchsize details}.
-We train 20 epochs for CenterPoint~\citep{yin2021center} in NuScenes~\citep{caesar2020nuscenes} and 80 epochs for Second~\citep{zhou2018voxelnet} in Nuscenes~\citep{caesar2020nuscenes}.
 We use different types of GPUs, different number of GPUs and different version of PyTorch~\citep{paszke2019pytorch} as compared to those used in the codebases, which may lead to degrading when training from scratch.
 Thus these parameters are tuned based on the original settings from the codebases to make the performance of training from scratch match or even surpass the results they published.